-Personal Protective Equipment (PPE) for contact and droplet precautions (uploaded 17 September 2020)
+Personal Protective Equipment (PPE) for contact and droplet precautions (4 minute timeframe)

 Australian Commission on Safety and Quality in Health Care

-Now available in Easy English and 10 other community languages.
+The Commission’s fact sheet on use of face masks in the community to reduce the spread of COVID-19 is now available in Easy English and 10 other community languages from here.
 The factsheet was developed to help people understand when it is important to wear a mask to reduce the risk of the spread of COVID-19, and to explain how to safely put on and remove face masks.
 It also reinforces the importance of staying home if you have symptoms, physical distancing, hand hygiene and cough etiquette.

 Australian Government Department of Health